 He must be a prophet/priest

 Whereas most men in our culture understand their role as provider (or at least claim to), few understand their role as priest and prophet.
 A priest is an intercessor who represents his people before God.
 A prophet, quite simply, is one who instructs his people in God’s truth.
 This is one of the cardinal roles of a husband.
 God has given husbands the responsibility of washing their wives in the water of the Word (Ephesians 5:26), diligently teaching the Law to their children (Deuteronomy 6:6-7), and bringing them up in “the discipline and instruction of the Lord” (Ephesians 6:4).

 Any man interested in being the head of a household is taking upon himself a weighty mantle.
 God is to be worshipped in our homes, and if that is to happen, there must be a bold leader charting the course, saying, “As for me and my house, we will serve the Lord” (Joshua 24:15).

-Adapted from What He Must Be © 2009 by Voddie T. Baucham, Jr., copyright .
+Adapted from What He Must Be ©2009 Voddie T. Baucham, Jr., copyright .
 Used by permission of Crossway Books, Wheaton, IL 60187.
 For more information, visit www.crossway.org.

-Listen to a recent interview with Voddie Baucham on FamilyLife Today®.
+Listen to an interview with Voddie Baucham on FamilyLife Today®.